VitSh7/ws2812-effects/README.md

 # Step-by-Step Instruction
 1. Download all files.
 2. First you need to flash your ESP board with new firmware.
 You can build firmware [here](https://nodemcu-build.com) or use file "ESP_firmware" in main directory.
-If you have decided build it yourself you need to add at least these modules:
+- If you have decided build it yourself you need to add at least these modules:
-- Dashes work just as well
-- And if you have sub points, put two spaces before the dash or star:
-  - Like this
-  - And this
   - bit
   - color utils
   - file